JuniorHutto/NRCS_Tools/README.md

 # NRCS GIS Tools
- Tool for ArcGIS to help find Common Land Units (CLU)
+ Tool for ArcGIS to help workflow for NRCS non GIS staff